laurabrenskelle/mbon-docs/_docs/mbon-data-flow.md

 ## Sending to NCEI
 When planning on submitting data to NCEI, the data provider should coordinate submissions through the IOOS Office to identify which submission system should be used.
-This will ensure that the appropriate resources are identified at NCEI and the IOOS Office is aware of requirements.
+This will ensure that the dataset is appropriately identified, tracked, and stewarded through the submission process.

 Ideally, the raw data should be archived at NCEI.
 Typically, this will be the dataset served through the [IOOS RA ERDDAP](#ra-erddap) and following the key principles laid out above.
 Archiving the dataset in its more raw form (vs the Darwin Core aligned form) ensures that no information is lost.
 This also ensures that data providers can always go back to the source data if issues arise.

-**Note:** NCEI and OBIS-USA are developing a pathway to archive the datasets from the OBIS-USA IPT.

 For more information about archiving data at NCEI, see [https://www.ncei.noaa.gov/archive](https://www.ncei.noaa.gov/archive).